ankurgarg36/angularfirst/README.md

 # angularfirst
-My First Project On AngularJ V1.0
+My First Project On AngularJs V1.0

 This include the following pages/functionlaity